Step 1: Identify Suitable Projects

 Step 2: Select a Site Supervisor

-A site supervisor can have a significant impact on the success of your internship program.
 The best supervisor is someone who has an interest in teaching and mentoring others, understands the organization and its operating procedures, and can develop quality work assignments for students.
 Good supervisors not only help students learn, they also help the company learn about the student's potential for full-time hire.

-Step 3: Post your internship
+Step 3: Post Your Internship

-- Spring Semester - October through January
+- Spring semester - October - Jan.

-- Summer – Early March through May
+- Summer semester – March - May

-Step 4: Students Apply for your Internship
+Step 4: Students Apply for the Internship

 An internship coordinator/advisor will approve your posting and begin marketing your position on Handshake, sending targeted emails to qualified students, and informing faculty of the opportunity with your organization.